PFTechs/ngAccountAnt/README.md

 This project is licensed under the MIT License.

 ## Known Bugs
-1. MacOs Only - Collection view offcanvas - Top table's 'Outstanding' column width has to be adjusted as wraps values on lower window sizes
+1. macOS only - Collection view offcanvas - Top table's 'Outstanding' column width has to be adjusted as wraps values on lower window sizes

 ## Future Ideas
 1. Split Expense, Follow Naming Convention